|

 Stones River Greenway boardwalk is closed due to damage.
 Find the latest closure updates here. |

-As a non-profit organization, Greenways for Nashville works to promote, support, and enhance a system of greenways and open space in Nashville and Davidson County.
+As a nonprofit organization, Greenways for Nashville works to promote, support, and enhance a system of greenways and open space in Nashville and Davidson County.

 Board Chair